kodecocodes/i9t/custom-segues/custom-segues.markdown

 * **UIViewControllerAnimatedTransitioning**: The animator objects adopt this protocol to describe the animations.

-* **UIViewControllerContextTransitioning**: This context holds details about the presenting and presented controllers and views; you pass this to the animator objects [TODO: FPE: To what end?].
+* **UIViewControllerContextTransitioning**: This context holds details about the presenting and presented controllers and views; you pass this to the animator objects to provide them the _context_ within which to perform the animation.

 If you haven't used custom transition animations before, you might be _floundering_ a bit at these long method names. :] Once you've used these methods a few times they'll become quite familiar.